fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-bulk-install-client.md

 - Displays success or failure message on the command line

 >[!Important]
 >You must use the latest version of the bootstrapper.exe.
-If you have downloaded the .exe previously, verify you have the latest version by viewing **Properties > Details > Product version** on your version and compare it to the properties on the latest download.
+If you downloaded the .exe previously, verify you have the latest version by viewing **Properties > Details > Product version** on your version and compare it to the properties on the latest download.

 ## Prerequisites for target computers